-Reach out to you to request for private information (such as your OTP, date of birth or your PIN)
+Reach out to you to request for private information (such as your login links, OTP, date of birth or your PIN)

-Outside our app, we will not ask for:
+Outside the BigPay app, we will not ask for:

 The full 16 digit number on your card or three digit number (CVV) on the back of your card

-Do not respond if someone asks you to confirm your CVV on the back of the card (the last three digits on the back of the card) or OTP/TAC for any reason.
+Do not respond if someone asks you to confirm your CVV on the back of the card (the last three digits on the back of the card) or your login links & OTP/TAC for any reason.
 End the call right away.

-Do not respond to fake emails or SMS from suspicious links or unknown senders seeking personal information.
+Do not respond or click any links to fake emails or SMS from suspicious links or unknown senders seeking personal information.

 Do not respond to a request seeking for you to validate or verify your personal information or details of any transaction.

-Situations like this can happen to anyone, so staying vigilant is really important.
-Here are some added measures to help you keep your money safe.
+Situations like these can happen to anyone, so staying alert is really important.
+Here are some added measures to help you keep your money safe:

-If your gut feeling tells you something is off, feel free to say ‘NO’ and hang up.
-You should not be forced into doing something you don’t feel comfortable or unsure of.
+If you experience any of the above instances and your gut feeling is telling you something is off, you have all the right to say ‘NO’ and hang up.
+You should never be forced into doing something you’re not comfortable with.

 When in doubt, contact your card issuer to get confirmation as soon as possible.
 It’s always better to ask and get some answers before you act on something.
 If you're a BigPay user, talk to us via our in-app chat service and temporarily freeze your card.